-1 At its 10-12 July 2023 meeting, the Advisory Expert Group (AEG) on National Accounts (AEG) supported a range of recommendations to improve the consistency in the measurement of output when using the sum of cost approach in the 2025 SNA, including to incorporate a net return to capital2 in the sum of costs approach for non-market producers.
-This followed on from a discussion of this issue at the March 2023 AEG meeting and subsequent global consultation which supported including a net rate of return for non-market production.
+At its 10-12 July 2023 meeting, the Advisory Expert Group (AEG) on National Accounts (AEG) supported a range of recommendations to improve the consistency in the measurement of output when using the sum of cost approach in the 2025 SNA, including to incorporate a net return to capital2 in the sum of costs approach for non-market producers.3 This followed on from a discussion of this issue at the March 2023 AEG meeting and subsequent global consultation which supported including a net rate of return for non-market production.

-2 The meeting stressed the need to develop practical guidance on calculating the net rate of return to use in estimating non-market output to facilitate the implementation of the recommendations and particularly to ensure internationally comparable results.
+The meeting stressed the need to develop practical guidance on calculating the net rate of return to use in estimating non-market output to facilitate the implementation of the recommendations and particularly to ensure internationally comparable results.

-3 The recommendations for improving the consistency in measurement using the sum of costs approach, including the incorporation of a net rate of return for non-market producers, were included in the list of recommendations for changes to the SNA that were endorsed by the United Nations Statistical Commission at its meeting 55th session.3 The Commission stressed the importance of continuing to develop implementation guidance on the new recommendations generally to facilitate the implementation of the 2025 SNA in an internationally comparable way.
+The recommendations for improving the consistency in measurement using the sum of costs approach, including the incorporation of a net rate of return for non-market producers, were included in the list of recommendations for changes to the SNA that were endorsed by the United Nations Statistical Commission at its meeting 55th session.4 The Commission stressed the importance of continuing to develop implementation guidance on the new recommendations generally to facilitate the implementation of the 2025 SNA in an internationally comparable way.

-4 This paper proposes recommendations for calculating the net rate of return for use in the estimation of non-market production.
-A previous version of this paper was discussed at the AEG meeting held during October 2024, and feedback from the discussion is reflected in the current version.
-Following global consultation, the paper will be finalised for endorsement of the AEG and then submission to the 56th session of the Statistical Commission as a background paper.4
+The purpose of this paper is to propose recommendations for calculating the net rate of return for use in the estimation of non-market production.
+Following the AEG discussion, the paper will be updated and will undergo global consultation.
+It will then be finalised for submission to the 56th session of the Statistical Commission as a background paper.5

-5 By definition, the net return to capital for non-market production is equal to the rate of return to capital multiplied by the value of non-financial assets used in production.
-It is important to establish guidelines for estimating the rate of return to capital for non-market producers, as this is new in the 2025 SNA.
-Therefore, the initial focus of this paper is on determining an appropriate rate of return to capital for non-market producers.
-The value of nonfinancial assets used in production comes from balance sheets and do not present new issues
+By definition, the net return to capital for non-market production is equal to the rate of return to capital multiplied by the value of non-financial assets used in production.
+It is important to

-1 This Paper was prepared by Peter Harper (Project Manager for the Update of the 2008 SNA) with grateful assistance from Bram Edens, David Bailey, Nicola Massarelli, Herman Smith, Erich Strassner, Peter van de Ven, Catherine van Rompaey John Verrinder, and Jorrit Zwijneburg.
+1 This Paper was prepared by Peter Harper (Project Manager for the Update of the 2008 SNA) with grateful assistance from David Bailey, Herman Smith, Erich Strassnser, Peter van de Ven, Catherine van Rompaey John Verrinder, and Jorrit Zwijneburg.
 However, any errors or omissions remaining in this paper are the responsibility of the author.

-$^{^{\}rm 2}$ The term 'net return to capital' is used in preference to 'return to capital' to make it clear that depreciation/depletion is excluded.
+2 The term 'net return to capital' is used in preference to 'return to capital' to make it clear that depreciation/depletion is excluded.